-133-20 B Housing for Older Persons
+133-20 B. Housing for Older Persons1

 - A. PURPOSE: The regulations in this section have been established for the purpose of encouraging the construction of Housing for Older Persons.
 The intent is to provide for such housing by the provision of a waiver from the otherwise applicable density requirements while complying with all applicable state and federal laws with respect to such housing, and at the same time, ensuring compliance with local planning standards, land use policies, good building design, and the requirements for the health, safety, and general welfare of all the inhabitants of the Town. - B. GENERAL STANDARDS: All housing for older persons shall conform to the following standards: - 1.
 Building types and styles, including exterior aesthetics and unit arrangements, shall be suitable and appropriate for their intended purpose, in light of the size and scale of the project, the relevant zoning district, the prominence and the visibility of the proposed project in the community, the surrounding neighborhood, and other similar factors, in accordance with the requirements of the site plan regulations. - 2.
 The design and site layout of the development shall emphasize the character of the Town, maximize the privacy of the dwelling units, preserve the natural character of land, provide for the separation of parking and living areas, and consider such factors as orientation, energy usage, views. - 3.
 The development shall be landscaped so as to enhance its compatibility with the Town with emphasis given to the use of existing, natural features where possible. - 4.
-The perimeter of the development shall be treated with a landscaped buffer strip to minimize its intrusion on neighboring land uses if determined necessary by the Planning Board. - 5.
-Housing for Older Persons should provide significant facilities and services specifically designed to meet the physical and social needs of older persons such as common rooms, clubhouse, walking paths, sidewalks (on and off site), activity center, common kitchen, etc. - 6.
-Adequate covenants and restrictions shall be provided in ensure units remain Housing for Older Persons. - 7.
-All developments of Housing for Older Persons should include facilities and services to meet the physical and social needs of residents.
-All housing units shall have the master bedroom located on the first floor. - 8.
-All housing units shall be Adaptable.
-An adaptable dwelling unit means a dwelling unit designed and constructed to facilitate future modification to provide access for persons with disabilities, or otherwise meet the criteria as "Handicapped Accessible" as detailed in Federal Statute.
-Adaptability also means that some features necessary to be "Handicapped Accessible" may be omitted and/or concealed until needed, but that such features or accommodations can be added or installed without involving structural or material changes.
+The perimeter of the development shall be treated with a landscaped buffer strip to minimize its intrusion on neighboring land uses if determined necessary by the Planning Board.

-&lt;sup>1 Adopted March 8, 2016, amended March 13, 2018
+1 Adopted March 8, 2016; amended March 18, 2018 Henniker Zoning Regulation